expfactory/expfactory/docs/development.md

 sudo singularity instance.start --bind $PWD:/opt --bind /tmp/data:/scif/data [expfactory] web1
 ```

 You should be able to go to the url `localhost` or `localhost:5000` and see the server running.
 If not, never fear!
 This is a good example of how to develop.
-Let's first shell inside:
+Let's first shell inside.
+Note that we are shelling inside the `instance`:

 ```
-sudo singularity shell --writable --bind $PWD:/opt --pwd /opt [expfactory]
+sudo singularity shell --writable --bind $PWD:/opt --pwd /opt instance://web1
 ```

 Note that you have to specify the bind **again**.
 If you forget to specify it at either time, it won't be bound.
 It's also helpful to set the present working directory (`--pwd`) to be where our code base is.
 Next, try running expfactory and get an error: